Please read this carefully as it sets out the terms of business between ourselves and contains important information

 - Business activities if it is relevant to your policy or claim

-- Credit history, credit score, sanctions check result and information received from various anti-fraud databases about you.
+- Credit history, credit score, sanctions/PEP check result and information received from various anti-fraud databases about you.

 HOW WE COLLECT PERSONAL INFORMATION